A quantum algorithm for solving 0-1 Knapsack problems: Supplementary Information

 \subsubsection{Comparison}

-Within the QTG-based search, there are three subcircuits requiring the comparison of two integers: First, the biased Hadamard gates within the QTG should only be executed if the remaining capacity in the second register is at least as large as the respective item cost.
-Therefore, we have to implement the integer comparisons ``$x \geq z_{m}$'' with unknown $x$, but known $z_{m}$, $m = 1, \ldots, n$.
-Second, the Amplitude Amplification operator $\QSop$ contains the reflection $\signflip_{0}$, which flips the ancilla qubit's state if and only if the profit register is in the $\ket{0}^{\Cr}$ state.
+Within the QTG-based search, there are three subcircuits requiring the comparison of two integers: First, the biased Hadamard gates within the QTG should only be executed if the remaining capacity in the second register is at least as large as the respective item weight.
+Therefore, we have to implement the integer comparisons ``$\tilde{c} \geq w_{m}$'' with unknown $\tilde{c}$, but known $w_{m}$, $m = 1, \ldots, n - 1$.
+Second, the Amplitude Amplification operator $\QSop$ contains the reflection $\signflip_{0}$, which flips the ancilla qubit's state if and only if the path register is in the $\ket{\bm{0}}^{1}$ state.
 Third, the threshold-dependent phase oracle within the Amplitude Amplification operator flips the ancilla state, if and only if the third register enables a profit larger than the current threshold.
 That is, for known thresholds $T$ and unknown $p$, we have to implement the comparisons ``$p > T$''.

-We realise all the above operations as multi-controlled single-targer gates.
-The control circuit is derived from the classical digital comparator\cite{Ercegovac2004DigitalArithmetic}: Given two binary represented integers $a = a_{\ell} \ldots a_{1}$ and $b = b_{\ell} \ldots b_{1}$, introduce the Boolean variables
+We realise all the above operations as multi-controlled single-target gates.
+In \autoref{figure:ParallelisedMultiControlDecomposition} we provide an example of the optimal decomposition of a multi-controlled unitary $U$.
+The control circuit is derived from the classical digital comparator \cite{Ercegovac2004DigitalArithmetic}: Given two binary represented integers $a = a_{\ell} \ldots a_{1}$ and $b = b_{\ell} \ldots b_{1}$, introduce the Boolean variables \begin{linenomath}

-which are 1 if and only if $a_{i} = b_{i}$, respectively.
-Then equality and strict inequalities in both directions can be expressed as
+\end{linenomath} which are 1 if and only if $a_{i} = b_{i}$, respectively.
+Then equality and strict inequalities in both directions can be expressed as \begin{linenomath}

-If the integer $b$ is known, the variables \eqref{equation:BooleanHelper} can be reduced to a single literal, leaving \eqref{equation:Equality}--\eqref{equation:Lesser} in orthogonal disjunctive normal form (ODNF).
+\end{linenomath} If the integer $b$ is known, the variables \eqref{equation:BooleanHelper} can be reduced to a single literal, leaving \eqref{equation:Equality}--\eqref{equation:Lesser} in orthogonal disjunctive normal form (ODNF).
 In addition, for $(a > b)$ only those clauses contribute for which $\overline{b}_{i}$ is 1, i.e., $b_{i}$ is 0.
 Analogously, for $(a < b)$ only those clauses contribute for which $b_{i}$ is 1.

 There are now two possibilities when implementing an operation $U$ which is controlled by a Boolean expression. \begin{enumerate} \item $U$ is applied if and only if the Boolean expression is fulfilled. \item $U$ is first applied unconditionally.
 Then its inverse is applied if and only if the Boolean expression is not fulfilled. \end{enumerate} In any case, an ODNF that is checked for is beneficial as its quantisation is straightforward: Each clause $\mathcal{C}$ translates into a multi-controlled-$U$ (resp.\ $U^{-1}$) where the control runs over all the qubits representing Boolean variables in $\mathcal{C}$.
 If the classical literal is positive, we control on whether the corresponding qubit is in the $\ket{1}$ state, otherwise whether it is in the $\ket{0}$ state.
 Because we assume an ODNF, we can ensure that $U$ (resp.\ $U^{-1}$) is applied at most once when translating all the clauses into consecutive multi-controlled operations.